 Elder Impulse Trading System Example Stock Chart

 When beginning to trade, it is advisable to look up what tools professional traders have in their arsenal.
-The Elder impulse system designed by Alexander Elder and featured in his book “Come into My Trading Room”, is one of the best tools that people new to trading can employ right away.
-The trading system is easy to follow, and a great starting point to get into trading profitably.
+The Elder impulse system, designed by Alexander Elder and featured in his book “Come into My Trading Room,” is one of the best tools that people new to trading can immediately employ.
+The trading system is easy to follow and a great starting point for getting into trading profitably.

-This trading system combines two indicators; a 13-day exponential moving average and the MACD- Histogram.
-The trend of the price movement is identified by the 13-day exponential moving average while the momentum is measured by the MACD-Histogram.
-When these two indicators are used together a trader can easily identify tradable impulses (buy and sell entries).
+This trading system combines two indicators: a 13-day exponential moving average and the MACD Histogram.
+The 13-day exponential moving average identifies the trend of the price movement, while the momentum is measured by the MACD histogram.
+When these two indicators are combined, a trader can easily identify tradable impulses (buy and sell entries).

 How to use this indicator in trading

-The ease of use in this trading system comes from the indicator using color-coded price bars, as shown in the chart above ( please study it as it’s pretty self-explanatory).
+The ease of use in this trading system comes from the color-coded price bars indicator, as shown in the chart above ( please study it as it’s pretty self-explanatory).

 • A green price bar will be indicated when the 13-period EMA is greater than the previous 13-period EMA and the MACD Histogram is greater than the previous period’s MACD –Histogram.
 This is the indication to go long/buy.